klb2/qmkpy/docs/source/developing.rst

 It should be emphasized that you should **not** modify any of the input arrays, e.g., ``capacities`` inplace, since this could lead to unintended consequences.

-Testing the Algorithm
+Using the Algorithm
 *********************
-The newly implemented algorithm can then easily be tested as follows.
+The newly implemented algorithm can then easily be used as follows.

 .. code-block:: python
    :linenos: